-For instance a wealthy business client may have excellent close protection complete with burley guards, but may in actuality be under no more risk of attack than the average person on the streets.
+For instance, a wealthy business client may have excellent close protection complete with burly guards, but may in actuality be under no more risk of attack than the average person on the streets.
 A higher risk to that individual may come from hackers compromising information that attracts media attention, yet this information is protected by little more than a reputable software Security system.

 These brief examples perhaps highlight the biggest issue with our threat assessments.
 We tend to focus on an enemy or particular threat rather than consider the issues holistically asking the question what are the real hazards and risks associated with this plan, project, task or operation?

 When looking at risk we should, therefore, consider not only direct risk but associated risks.

 Figure 3: Risk Management – a simple model

 The model in figure 3 shows a basic risk model.
 It covers the oversight and governance considerations which include:

 - Appetite: What risks are we willing to take?
 Are these graded dependent upon circumstances?

 - Accountability and audits: how we will ensure responsibilities are divided, implemented, evidenced and checked.

 - Processes: what procedures and evidence of these procedures have been put in place?
 Have they been communicated?
 Do people understand them?
 Have they been trained?
 Are they being followed?
 Are they being regularly checked and monitored?